-- Net investment in capital assets This component of net position consists of capital assets net of accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Unrestricted net position This component of net position consists of net position that does not meet the definition of "net investment in capital assets".
+- Net investment in capital assets This component of net position consists of capital assets net of accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted net position This component of net position consists of items that do not meet the definition of "net investment in capital assets" that are reserved for a specific purpose by covenants, grants, contracts or regulatory requirements. - Unrestricted net position This component of net position consists of net position that does not meet the definition of "net investment in capital assets".